-- 1. Uniforms: Uniforms scrubs or street clothes must be clean, ironed, and worn at the waist level.
-The length must not touch the floor or ground.
-The top must cover the student's hips.
-Neutral or white undergarments are to be worn under uniform scrubs.
-Colors and designs are not to show through uniform scrubs.
-All students must wear a college lab coat unless against clinical facility policy. - 2.
-Identification: MVC nursing students must include the school photo ID badge. - 3.
+- 1. Identification: MVC nursing students must include the school photo ID badge. - 2.
 Shoes: Shoes must be enclosed at both the heel and the toe.
-Students may wear street shoes, athletic shoes, or dress shoes. - 4.
-Lab Jackets/Coats: A white lab jacket must be worn unless against facility policy.
-No other type of sweater or jacket is permitted over the attire. - 5.
+Students may wear street shoes, athletic shoes, or dress shoes. - 3.
+Lab Jackets/Coats: A white lab jacket/coat must be worn unless against clinical facility policy.
+No other type of sweater or jacket is permitted over the attire. - 4.
 Nails: Nails must be clean and trimmed to a length no longer than the tip of your finger.
 Clear nail polish may be acceptable in certain areas, please check on hospital/agency policy first.
-No acrylic/artificial nails are to be worn in the hospital setting as they can harbor germs that can cause infections and place patients at risk. - 6.
+No acrylic/artificial nails are to be worn in the hospital setting as they can harbor germs that can cause infections and place patients at risk. - 5.
 Hair: Hair is to be off the shoulders, clean, and styled for the work setting.
-Mustaches, sideburns, and/or beards must be neatly trimmed and clean. - 7.
+Mustaches, sideburns, and/or beards must be neatly trimmed and clean. - 6.
 Jewelry: No hoop-or dangling earrings are allowed.
 One small stud or post earring per ear is allowed.
 No visible body piercing, including tongue rings are allowed.
 Necklaces, bracelets, pendants, or large watches are not allowed.
-Med alert bracelets are allowed. - 8.
+Med alert bracelets are allowed. - 7.
 Body Art: Body art or tattoos must be covered by professional clothing.
-A professional white T-Shirt may be worn to cover tattoos extending down the arms/or to the wrists. - 9.
+A professional white T-Shirt may be worn to cover tattoos extending down the arms/or to the wrists. - 8.
 Make-Up/Perfume: Makeup must be professional and kept to a minimum.
-No perfume, cologne, or aftershave is to be worn in the patient care areas and worn in moderation in non-patient care areas. - 10.
+No perfume, cologne, or aftershave is to be worn in the patient care areas and worn in moderation in non-patient care areas. - 9.
 Miscellaneous: Students are to be bathed and smell clean, including tobacco smoke.
 Fragrance-free deodorant is to be worn at all times unless a note from the provider that unable to do so due to health reasons.
 Teeth are to be clean and breath free from odor including tobacco products.
 Contact lenses should be a natural eye color.